Adjusting to life after college can be tough. That’s why I wrote this blog post on seven things I wish I knew about post-college life.

 I hope that you can learn from the mistakes I’ve made or that some of what is in this blog post resonates with you.
 Like I said at the beginning of this blog post, the post-college journey is terrifying.
 But it doesn’t mean you have to go it alone!

 The purpose of this blog is to help ease the transition into adulthood and get you started with your marketing career.
-Check out the rest of the blog for more resources on life after college and be sure to download your free copy of the Productive Job-Hunting Cheat Sheet.
+Check out the rest of the blog for more resources on life after college and be sure to download your free copy of the Productive Job-Hunting Game Plan.